 On the other hand we’ve got apps like BeatMaker 3 and BeatHawk that move away from the standard DAW layout.
 Instead of the standard mix and edit views, these apps make use of multiple different windows to keep the screen clear of clutter.
 In addition to this, features such as MPC style drum pads work excellently with the iPad’s touch screen and make writing beat driven genres more intuitive.
 However, navigating the various screens and adjusting to the workflow of these apps may take some getting used to if you’re migrating from desktop or are more accustomed to the traditional DAW layout.

 Although it doesn’t really fit into either of these categories, and isn't strictly a DAW, AUM definitely deserves a mention.
 The app is essentially a mixer app, which serves as a host for AUv3 and Inter-App Audio compatible apps.
-Its intuitive design has made it a firm favourite for anyone wanting to set up an improvised jamming session using both apps and hardware.
+Its intuitive design has made it a firm favourite for anyone wanting to set up an improvised jamming session using both apps and hardware and is integral to plenty of live iPad set ups.
 Plenty of iOS producers go as far as combining AUM with sequencers apps like Modstep to effectively build a DAW of their own.

 We’re yet to see iOS music production really take off in the mainstream, but there are a small number of professional producers that swear by the platform.
 Some notable examples of iOS in popular music include Gorillaz releasing The Fall, an album entirely recorded and produced on iPad and 'PRIDE' from Kendrick Lamar's Grammy Award winning DAMN. which featured a beat produced using nothing but an iPhone 6 and GarageBand.